rubiot/mkltraceconf/README.md

 # mkltraceconf
-Tool to generate ltrace config file for a dynamic library
+Tool to generate ltrace config file for a dynamic library.

+./signatures.pl <libname.so>